 Civil unrest and political tension

-There is a heightened threat of terrorist attack and protests in the lead up to parliamentary elections scheduled for 20 October 2018, and possibly beyond.
+There is a heightened threat of terrorist attack in the lead up to presidential elections in 2019, and possibly beyond.
 Attacks targeting candidates, Afghan government officials, government buildings, election-related facilities and other venues across Afghanistan, including Kabul, are highly likely as militants attempt to disrupt the elections.
+Foreigners have been caught up in assassinations attempts upon high profile targets.

 Domestic and international events and political developments in the region may trigger demonstrations.
 Violent demonstrations occur in areas frequented by foreigners, including the diplomatic quarter and NATO bases.
 Attacks on perceived Western interests could occur anywhere.

 Avoid demonstrations, political rallies, public gatherings and minor disputes as they could escalate and become violent, resulting in deaths and injuries.
+Celebratory fire is also of concern over anniversary or memorial dates.
 If you are in an area affected by demonstrations, find a safe location, remain indoors, monitor local information sources and follow the advice of authorities or your security provider.

 There is a high level of serious crime.
 Armed robbery, rape and carjacking occur.
 The level of weapon ownership is high.